terraform-ibm-modules/terraform-ibm-key-protect/README.md

 This module supports:
 - Creating a [Key Protect instance](https://cloud.ibm.com/docs/key-protect?topic=key-protect-about)
-- Enabling [monitoring metrics](https://cloud.ibm.com/docs/key-protect?topic=key-protect-manage-monitor-metrics) for the instance
+- Enabling a [metrics policy](https://cloud.ibm.com/docs/key-protect?topic=key-protect-manage-monitor-metrics) for the instance

-There is currently an [enhancement request](https://github.com/IBM-Cloud/terraform-provider-ibm/issues/4256) open with the IBM terraform provider to support enabling metrics.
-Until then, this module uses the restapi provider to enable metrics.
+Although the restapi provider is currently a required provider for this module, it is no longer used for any function within the module.
+It will be removed in the next major version release of this module.

 ## Usage